Skip to content

 Commonwealth has been the historical stumbling block for the resolution of Puerto Rico’s status.
 The term “commonwealth” means different things to different people, and it is constantly changing.

-In 2011, Congress’s official nonpartisan research resource – the Congressional Research Service (CRS) – made this point clearly in a chart describing Puerto Rico’s plebiscite history by adding footnotes to describe the variations of “commonwealth” options on ballots over the years.
+In 2011, Congress’s official nonpartisan research resource – the Congressional Research Service (CRS) – made this point in a chart describing Puerto Rico’s plebiscite history by adding footnotes to describe the variations of “commonwealth” options that had been included on ballots over the years.

-More recently, the Department of Justice (DOJ) has stated that a plebiscite ballot should include a “commonwealth” option.
-DOJ used the term to represent the island’s current territory status.
-The Department of Justice has never endorsed the expanded “enhanced commonwealth” arrangement.
+Leading up to the 2017 vote, the Department of Justice cautioned the Puerto Rican government that its lawyers had “rejected as unconstitutional previous ‘enhanced Commonwealth’ proposals[.]”
 Members of Congress and U.S. Presidents of both major national political parties have been clear over decades that an “enhanced” or “developed” commonwealth has no place on a plebiscite ballot.

 Subscribe to our Magazine, and enjoy exclusive benefits